Wha't the best online TEFL course according to Reddit?

 What's the best course for you?

-If you are planning on teaching mostly children and you want to feel confident in your classroom and ultimately want a better experience abroad then I recommend this course.
+If you are planning on teaching mostly children (most jobs in Asia) and you want to feel confident in your classroom and ultimately want a better experience abroad then I recommend this course.